Are Duplicate Directory Listings Hurting Your Online Reputation?

 Duplicate directory listings can actually wreak havoc on your search engine performance.
 The problem is that duplicate listings can weaken your validity, which is disastrous for SEO.

 For starters, Google recognizes that some business owners will attempt to gain search engine visibility through less than scrupulous means – duplicate directory listings being just one strategy.
-Over time, Google has adapted their algorithm to penalize businesses that make shady attempts at circumventing the rules.
+Over time, Google has adapted its algorithm to penalize businesses that make shady attempts at circumventing the rules.
 In fact, it’s a violation of Google’s guidelines to have more than one listing in each of their directory platforms.

 Unfortunately, businesses that end up with duplicate directory listings by mistake can also be penalized.